Law Library Collections Policies

 - eliminating duplicative purchasing across formats;

-- deselecting outdated or outmoded materials to maintain a cohesive and relevant collection; and
+- deselecting outdated or outmoded materials to maintain a cohesive and relevant collection while keeping in mind historical research value; and

 - exploring the applicability and usefulness of developing collections alternatives in keeping with the ABA standards.